 Rheumatoid arthritis (RA), the second most common form of arthritis, is a chronic inflammatory disease.
 RA causes the body’s immune system to mistakenly attack its own tissues and joints.
-Symptoms of RA include swelling, redness, stiffness, and possibly erosion and deformity in affected joints.
+Symptoms of RA include swelling, redness, stiffness, and possibly erosion and deformity in the affected joints.

 The medicines most often prescribed to treat RA can be divided into three groups: